Setting up Single Sign On

 - IDP Public Certificate: This is the public key corresponding to the private key that the IDP uses to sign the assertion requests.
 This should be an x.509 certificate that conforms to the SAML 2.0 specification.
 These certificates are usually self-signed and do not necessarily need to be issued by a certificate authority.
 This key can be transmitted to Learn in various forms (cert, pem, etc.).
 Note: please remember NOT to send your private key; you should not share that with anyone!

 - Service Provider Issuer: This is a string that corresponds to the identity of the Learn Service Provider.
-This value defaults to “mindflash.com” but can be overridden if necessary depending on the specific requirements for the IDP.
-The IDP administrators will need to enter this in the IDP setup.
+This value defaults to “https://<subdomain>.learn.trakstar.com” but, can be overridden if necessary depending on the specific requirements for the IDP.
+The IDP administrators will need to enter this value for the SP Entity ID in their IDP setup.

 - Login Button Text: (Optional) This text will display on the login button on the Learn Login Screen.
 The default text is “Login with company credentials” but may be set according to your wishes.